Stability of topologically protected slow light against disorder

-We investigate the dependence on winding number in Fig.~\ref{fig:ren4a}, where we show the results from Eq.~\eqref{eq:vel_ren} for different $n$ compared to the numerical data from wave packet tracking (shown in Fig.~\ref{fig:ren2a} of Ref.~\cite{sup_mat}).
+We investigate the dependence on winding number in Fig.~\ref{fig:ren2}, where we show the results from Eq.~\eqref{eq:vel_ren} for different $n$ compared to the numerical data from wave packet tracking (shown in Fig.~\ref{fig:ren2a} of Appendix~\ref{sec:cprbm}).
 For $n=0$, the results match well.
 At large winding $n=4$, there is still a fair agreement, despite the rapid oscillations of the velocity renormalization $\delta v(\epsilon)/v_e$ as function of energy.
-The deviations can be explained by the fact that a wavepacket always has finite support over a range of energy bandwidth $\delta \epsilon$.
-This means that the fastest oscillatory features of $\delta v(\epsilon)/v_e$ are blurred on the scale $\delta \epsilon$.
+The deviations can be explained by the fact that a wavepacket always has finite support over a range of energy bandwidth $\delta \epsilon$. \jk{Consequently the fastest oscillations of the renormalized velocity $\delta v(\epsilon)$ as functions of energy $\epsilon$ are smeared out on the scale of the energy bandwidth of the wavepacket $\delta \epsilon$.}

 We can assign a breakup time $\tau$ (and correspondingly length $L_{\rm max} = v(\epsilon) \tau$) in terms of dispersive broadening beyond a threshold $\sigma_x(t=\tau)=C\sigma_x(t=0)$, where we choose $C=4.5$ for our numerical calculations throughout.
 In Fig.~\ref{fig:ren3} we show the breakup length $L_{\rm max}(w,\epsilon)$ as a function of energy for $n=0$ winding.